 Performing a cybersecurity risk assessment allows business owners to know where they stand in terms of how protected their network is against cybersecurity risks and what they can do to improve.
-In this episode of “Unique Perspectives – The DGC Podcast,” our guest is Donny Butler, CPA, a Principal in DGC’s Cyber & Information Security services group.
+In this episode of “Unique Perspectives – The DGC Podcast,” our guest is Donny Butler, CPA, a Principal in DGC’s IT Risk Assurance & Advisory services group.
 Donny discusses what a cybersecurity risk assessment entails and what cyber professionals are looking for during the process.
 He says cybersecurity risk assessments should be treated like an oil change for your business.

 “It should not be an elective procedure,” Donny said.
 “This is a way for non-IT professionals to understand where their network security stands while finding out if they are currently at risk and what they need to do going forward.
 It also provides them with an executive summary that outlines how secure their business is currently and what are the highest risk areas as well as a maturity model that will show them how they compare based on industry standards.”

 A cybersecurity risk assessment can be broken down into three parts: Policy and document review, interviews with key individuals within an organization, and a technical vulnerability scan.
 A policy and document review is designed to ensure that a business has the proper documentation in place to adhere to federal and state guidelines.
 During the interview process, DGC will meet with personnel like business owners, C-level executives, and any IT professionals involved in network security about their organization’s cybersecurity risk management system and find any immediate gaps in security that need to be corrected.
 If an organization does not have a cybersecurity risk management framework, recommendations can be made about which one to select.
 Finally, the technical vulnerability scan might be the easiest step in the process and the most effective.